 An effective

-end-user engagement plan (DOCX, 100KB) will help guide the engagement process throughout the research project.
+end-user engagement plan will help guide the engagement process throughout the research project.

-The Autism Cooperative Research Centre (CRC) wants to make sure that scholars who graduate with Autism CRC funding or complete fellowships with the CRC, are well-rounded scientists and well informed regarding the:
+An example of research that engages end-users in practical ways can be seen in the 'Lab to Life' scholar visits run by the Autism Cooperative Research Centre (CRC).
+These visits are arranged so that scholars who graduate with Autism CRC funding or complete fellowships with the CRC are well-rounded scientists and well informed regarding the:

 - range of professionals who work in teams to support individuals with Autism Spectrum Disorder (ASD) and their families